 What I love about this show is how it gives new and aspiring art students from the ASL the opportunity to have the art show experience in a warm and friendly atmosphere.
 It’s intended to help students dip their toes into the world of art sales, and give the community a look at some really, really fresh art.
 Some pros get sprinkled into the mix to help bring in the patrons and maybe share some wisdom.

 Those who are new to the show share a single 10′ x 10′ booth.
 This helps makes it an affordable outing, but it can get to be a bit cramped.
-Last year was the first time I’d done this show and I shared with a young print maker doing his first show ever.
+The first year I did it I shared with a young print maker doing his first show ever.
 It was educational for both of us.
 If you’ve seen me out there, you know how easy it is for me to fill space.
 Let’s just say I never want to have to share a tent again!